TeRyZh/Website/_pages/about.md

   - /about.html
 ---

-I am a final year Ph.D. candidate and an incoming postdoc researcher from Rutgers University.
+I am a final year Post-Doc Associate Researcher from Rutgers University.
 My main research efforts involve cooperative and intelligent transportation systems.
 My dissertation topic is to develop a non-conventional video detection and validation method for high-resolution trajectory collection using computer vision and 3D Point Clouds.

 I am looking for research position to continue the work of combining machine learning, computer vision with connected and automated technology to build safe, green and smart mobility applications.